 Methacrylic Acid (a.k.a.
-MAA) is an organic compound in the carboxylic acid class.
-It is a viscous, colorless liquid, with an acrid unpleasant odor.
-MAA can be found naturally in chamomile oil, however, its industrial production began in the 1930s and currently is mainly used as a precursor to its esters, most notably methyl methacrylate (MMA) and poly(methyl methacrylate) (PMMA).
+MAA) is an organic compound in the carboxylic acid class, a viscous, colorless liquid, with an acrid unpleasant odor.
+MAA can be found naturally in chamomile oil, and its industrial production began in the 1930s.
+Currently, it is mainly used as a precursor to its esters, most notably methyl methacrylate (MMA) and poly(methyl methacrylate) (PMMA).

-Intratec offers professional, easy-to-understand reports examining Methacrylic Acid production.
+Intratec offers professional, easy-to-understand reports examining Methacrylic Acid production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).